 In June of last year, I wrote an article stating that the most valuable piece of photography equipment you’ll ever own is your brain.
 If you use it properly, you’ll be able to capture great images with just about any camera including your iPhone camera.

-I had almost no experience shooting with my iPhone, as I take almost all of my shots on my regular camera.
+I had almost no experience shooting with my iPhone.
+I take almost all of my shots on my regular camera.
 So I just started shooting in whatever default setting it was in.
-I quickly learned that one of the biggest limitations for an iPhone for landscape photography is that the effective (35mm equivalent) focal length of its lens is around 30mm.
+Quickly, I learned that one of the biggest limitations for an iPhone for landscape photography is that the effective (35mm equivalent) focal length of its lens is around 30mm.
 While this is fairly wide for images of people, you’ll often want a much wider lens for big landscape photos.

 The sunset I was shooting filled the entire sky, so I knew I wouldn’t get a very got shot with a single exposure.
 I instead started taking many images of small parts of the scene that I would later stitch together.
 I avoided using the auto-stitch option on the iPhone.
 To do this, you have continually move the camera while it is taking shots, which will produce some blur in the image.
 You also can’t take multi-row images of even larger scenes using this feature.